Itaf/4th-YearEngProject/README.md

 ##### Accomplishments

+  The milestones of the project are as follows:

+    ● Requirements Elicitation and Analysis
+        ○ Brainstorming ○ Researching and Reading

+    ● System Design
+        ○ Block Diagram
+        ○ Circuit Diagram
+        ○ UML Diagrams

+    ● Implementation and Development
+        ○ Develop a working circuit using Arduino UNO, a PPG sensor, a GSR sensor, and a BLE module ○ Create an Arduino sketch/code(s) to link with the Arduino board ○ Adapt the Arduino sketch/code(s) to identify the on-board pins properly ■ Wiring code (in C)
+        ○ Acquire PPG and GSR signals from the Arduino board ○ Write algorithms to process the acquired PPG and GSR signals ■ Processing code (in C)
+        ○ Extract parameters from the PPG and GSR signals and analyse them to find any possible correlation between the signals
+        ○ Create an Arduino sketch/code to send the acquired signals via BLE ○ Establish a BLE connection between Arduino and an Android device ■ Client-Server application (in Java)
+        ○ Develop an Android application to monitor the acquired signals and extracted parameters ■ GUI (in XML)
+            ■ Functionality (in Java)
+        ○ Modify the application to invoke a notification for irregular heart rates
+        ○ Add extra useful features to the application

+    ● Verification and Validation of the System
+        ○ Test the system on human subjects

   The team was able to accomplish all of the proposed milestones.
 A working circuit consisting of an Arduino UNO microcontroller, a PPG sensor, a GSR sensor, and a BLE module was developed.
 The Graphical User Interface (GUI) of the Android application was developed, and the application’s functionalities were implemented.
 Also, both PPG and GSR signals were successfully displayed on the developed application.
 Application users would now be able to register multiple patients’ profiles, connect to the Arduino microcontroller, monitor the PPG and GSR signals, and share information with a selected emergency contact (preferably a doctor).
 Furthermore, the team performed an analysis on the acquired signals by extracting statistical parameters and conducting various experiments for the verification and validation of the product.